 Dip each ball in the melted butter then roll in sugar/cinnamon mixture

 Place one layer balls in a Bundt pan that has been sprayed with cooking spray.
-Sprinkle pecans on top then add another layers of balls.
+Sprinkle pecans on top then add another layer of balls.
 Repeat dough ball/pecan layers until Bundt pan is a little over half full.
 A tighter packed pan makes cake-like, sliceable monkey bread whereas a lightly packed pan (ie just laying the balls in the pan) makes for pull-apart monkey bread.
 That’s how I like mine.
 Since I didn’t tightly pack the pans, my double recipe wound up being a triple, filling three Bundt pans!
 No complaints about the quantity though.
 It was eaten up quickly.

 After layering is complete, sprinkle any leftover butter and cinnamon/sugar mixture on top, cover, and allow to rise again for about an hour.
 Once the dough has risen for the second time, bake for 30-35 minutes in a 350 degree oven.